PRP Architects LLP - Candidate Privacy Notice

 14 YOUR RIGHTS IN RELATION TO YOUR PERSONAL DATA

-14.1 You have a number of rights in connection with the processing of your personal data, subject to certain conditions set out in the GDPR and in UK law, including the right to:
+14.1 You have a number of rights in connection with the processing of your personal data, subject to certain conditions set out in the GDPR and in the Data Protection Act 2018, as amended, including the right to:

 14.1.1 Request access to your personal data (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.